Skip to main content

 Base hunting license — The general license required in every state.
 Prices vary from about $10 to $200+ depending on state and residency.

 Deer tag/permit — Most states require a separate deer tag or permit on top of the base license.
-Some states include one deer tag with the general license.
+Some states include deer privileges with the general license or an all-game license.

 Additional antlerless tags — Many states sell additional doe/antlerless tags to help manage deer populations, often at $5 to $25 each.